starkers/ansible-role-autoupdate/README.md

 TODO
 ----

-I'd like to extend the following features sometime..
+#### I'd like to extend the following features sometimee..
 - schedule when they happen
 - download updates but don't run
+- download and alert me
+- alert me but do nothing
 - alert me if no updates have been run after XX days
 - send a test email to ensure alerting works